mmc41/VALJOGen/valjogen-examples/README.md

 # VALJOGen - Examples

-The example module contains various examples that show how to use the VALJOGen annotation processor.
+The example module contains various examples that show how to use the <abbr title="Value Java Object Generator">VALJOGen</abbr> annotation processor.

 Refer to the [collection of examples along with their generated output](http://valjogen.41concepts.com/examples.html) for details.
 See also [here in the source code](src/main/java/com/fortyoneconcepts/valjogen/examples).